freedomgamesdev/wikigg-redirect-extension/README.md

 Version numbers are kept in sync.

-The code was originally based on [https://github.com/proEndreeper/RSWikiRedirector](proEndreeper's RSWikiRedirector), and is licenced under the MIT licence.
+The code was originally based on [proEndreeper's RSWikiRedirector](https://github.com/proEndreeper/RSWikiRedirector), and is licenced under the MIT licence.